-Understanding the vote: AP to debut new election survey
+Understanding the vote: New AP survey debuts Nov.
+6

-WASHINGTON (AP) — The Associated Press will debut a new survey of the nation’s electorate that aims to more accurately capture the story of how Americans vote and why in Tuesday’s midterm elections.
+WASHINGTON (AP) — The Associated Press will debut a new survey of the nation’s electorate for Tuesday’s midterms that aims to more accurately capture the story of how Americans voted and why.

 The launch of AP VoteCast is the largest change in the way final information about voters’ choices is collected by media organizations since CBS News first conducted an exit poll in 1972.
 The AP’s leaders say their decision to break away from the traditional exit polls is rooted in long-standing concerns about the accuracy of those surveys.